Bee Network: Bus franchising

-Between 1986 and 2025 the bus network in Greater Manchester was deregulated, with local control of services having been removed as a consequence of the Transport Act 1985.
+Between 1986 and 2025, the bus network in Greater Manchester was deregulated, with local control of services having been removed as a consequence of the Transport Act 1985.
 However, following the enactment of the Bus Services Act 2017, mayoral combined authorities like the Greater Manchester Combined Authority have had the power to bring buses back under the control of local government by means of a franchising scheme.
 The GMCA was the first combined authority to use the powers under the Act, and re-regulated its system in three tranches, starting on 24 September 2023 and completing on 5 January 2025.

 Tranche 1

-Bolton, Wigan and parts of Bury and Salford were the first areas to be brought under the new franchising scheme from 24 September 2023.
+Bolton and Wigan, with parts of Bury and Salford, were the first areas to be brought under the new franchising scheme from 24 September 2023.
 Diamond North West and Go North West were awarded contracts to operate services in this area.

 Tranche 2

 The franchised area expanded to Oldham, Rochdale, the rest of Bury, further parts of Salford and north Manchester on 24 March 2024.
 Diamond North West, First Greater Manchester and Stagecoach Manchester were awarded contracts to operate services in this area.